Putting your Ability back to work!

 - Assisting military veterans seeking employment in agriculture-related occupations.

 AgrAbility does not provide direct funding for equipment.
-However, Assistive Technology of Alaska (ATLA) can help Alaskans navigate available resources if funding is needed.
+However, ATLA can help Alaskans navigate available resources if funding is needed.